ni/VireoSDK/README.md

 *`gh-pages`*

 The main html file in the `gh-pages` is called: index.html

+## Setting up Vireo CI builds in a fork
+When you create a Vireo fork, Travis and AppVeyor CIs are not enabled in your fork by default.
+They are helpful because they validate your work and ensure there are not breaking changes when you do a pull request to Vireo master.

+Here are the steps to enable the CIs on your fork:

+### Travis-CI
+1. Go to [Travis-CI](https://travis-ci.org/first_sync) website and login with the github account associated with your Vireo fork
+2. (If this is your first time logging in, you can skip this step) On the left side of the page that appears click on the + sign, right next to My repositories
+3. On the page that appears, click on the repository switch to enable it

+### AppVeyor-CI
+1. Go to the [AppVeyor](https://www.appveyor.com/) website and login with the github account associated with your Vireo fork
+2. At the top of the page, click on "add a new project".
+3. On the page that appears, select your repository.

 # Legal
 Features beyond that core set, that can be accessed directly from VIA source written by hand, should be considered experimental, and subject to change at any time.
 A complete list of disclaimers and terms is described in LICENSE.txt